How Your Communication Builds or Destroys Trust

 Life and relationships don’t have to be so complicated although we all make them that way.

-To build more trust, seek clarity and set your stories aside.
+To build more trust and more buy-in from an agreement, seek clarity and set your stories aside.

 When you do, you’ll find more love than you ever thought possible.